boffti/bolt-python-assistant-template/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, and so on.
+This directory groups each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://docs.slack.dev/interactivity/implementing-shortcuts/) requests, and so on.

+**`/listeners/assistant`**

+Configures the new Slack Assistant features, providing a dedicated side panel UI for users to interact with the AI chatbot.
+This module includes:

+`assistant.py`, which contains two listeners:
+*  The `@assistant.thread_started` listener receives an event when users start new app thread.
+*  The `@assistant.user_message` listener processes user messages in app threads or from the app **Chat** and **History** tab.

+`ai/llm_caller.py`, which handles OpenAI API integration and message formatting.
+It includes the `call_llm()` function that sends conversation threads to OpenAI's models.

 ## App Distribution / OAuth